Project Area: Networking, Privacy, MAC Randomisation, Tracking, Visualisation

 Building a picture of movements based on broadcast SSIDs

-The Directed probe data was captured from a known MacBook Air during closed device testing has been used to demonstrate the Geolocation functionality of this project.
+Directed probe request data was captured from a known MacBook Air during closed device testing and was used to demonstrate the Geolocation functionality of this project.
 As all of the networks related to the MacBook Air are known it allows for the easier identification of false positives for this project.

-13 out of the 16 SSIDs given out in the directed probes were successfully geolocated, which can be seen bellow.
-The geolocation has rather successfully displayed three regions of interest in the heatmap which can be defined by areas with more than one networks in a local range (< 5miles).
-These three regions are Birmingham where I’ve been studying, my parents’ home in Cheshire and a region of Spain where I’ve lived for several months.
+13 out of the 16 SSIDs given out in the directed probes were successfully geolocated, which can be seen below.
+The geolocation displayed three regions of interest in the heatmap which can be defined by areas with more than one networks in a local range (< 5miles).
+These three regions are Birmingham where I’ve been studying, my parents’ home in Cheshire and a region of Spain where I lived for several months.
 The accuracy of the locations is wholly dependent on collected data supplied by WiGLEs users.

-All the networks in the UK are extremely accurate to within 10 meters whereas the four networks located in Spain are less so with an accuracy of around 500m.
+All the networks in the UK were extremely accurate to within 10 meters whereas the four networks located in Spain were less so, with an accuracy of around 500m.
 However, this is an extremely remote region of Murcia, and I’m surprised that these networks were even present at all.

 These positives help to demonstrate the comprehensive network coverage the open source database WiGLE has.
 The false positives in Brazil, Sweden, The Philippines and Australia are all for the same SSID of J010 which was located in Spain.
 It was indicative of the incorrect hits within the geolocation results showing more generic/common SSIDs as noise.